FenixPK/fenix-police/README.md

 exports['fenix-police']:ApplyWantedLevel(wantedLevelHere) -- wanted level can be 1 to 5, this ADDS the wantedLevelHere value to the existing wanted level! exports['fenix-police']:SetWantedLevel(wantedLevelHere) -- wanted level can be 1 to 5, this SETS the players wanted level to the wantedLevelHere value if it is higher than the current wanted level.
 ```

+# QBCore default robbery calls
+This script introduces a dynamic wanted level system based on the location where a crime is committed.
+It works by triggering an event when a robbery alert is sent, allowing you to assign different wanted levels depending on the coordinates.

+For this to work add the Trigger event to
+    -RegisterNetEvent('police:server:policeAlert', function(text)
+    -in [qb]\qb-policejob\server\main.lua
+And
+    -RegisterNetEvent('qb-storerobbery:server:callCops', function(type, safe, streetLabel, coords)
+    -in [qb]\qb-storerobbery\server\main.lua

+More locations can be added to config.lua

+Example
+RegisterNetEvent('police:server:policeAlert', function(text)

+    local src = source
+    local ped = GetPlayerPed(src)
+    local coords = GetEntityCoords(ped)
+    local players = QBCore.Functions.GetQBPlayers()
+    local alertData = { title = Lang:t('info.new_call'), coords = { x = coords.x, y = coords.y, z = coords.z }, description = text }
+    for _, v in pairs(players) do
+        if v and v.PlayerData.job.type == 'leo' and v.PlayerData.job.onduty then
+            TriggerClientEvent('qb-phone:client:addPoliceAlert', v.PlayerData.source, alertData)
+            TriggerClientEvent('police:client:policeAlert', v.PlayerData.source, coords, text)
+        end
+    end
+    TriggerEvent('fenix:server:trigger', source, alertData)
+end)

 # CREDITS